 Dance it Off

 Dancing can be a great workout for individuals of all abilities.
 Grab your favorite music, props and zumba or dance away.
-This is a great workout for those in wheelchairs, sensory seekers and those with ADHD.
+This is a great workout for those in wheelchairs, sensory seekers, and those with ADHD.
 Dance can be adapted and can get your heart rate up and challenges focus, coordination and attention.
-You can add in props like rainbow hoops, resistance bands, dumbbell weights and exercise balls to your workout too to add more resistance and provide a great outlet for your differing sensory and physical needs.
+You can add in props like rainbow hoops, resistance bands, dumbbell weights and exercise balls to your workout to add more resistance and provide a great outlet for differing sensory and physical needs.

-Last remember that being fit is not a destination.
+Remember that being fit is not a destination.
 It’s a way of life, for every individual, because the JOURNEY is the destination.

 Cecilia Cruse, MS, OTR/L has a BS degree in Occupational Therapy from the University of Florida, and her Master’s degree in Education from Georgia State University.
 She is SIPT certified and has over 25 years’ experience in pediatrics with school-based services, acute care, and outpatient pediatric settings.

 Read more posts by Cecilia Cruse–>